Standards Commission for Scotland

 The Standards Commission for Scotland is an independent body that has the purpose of advancing high ethical standards in public life.
 Its main tool is the promotion and enforcement of Codes of Conduct for councillors (approved by the Scottish Parliament) and those appointed to devolved public bodies.

 The Standards Commission is concerned with ethical conduct.
 It deals with complaints of misconduct against individual members.
 It does not deal with issues of maladministration; these are matters for the Scottish Public Services Ombudsman.

 The Commission was established under the Ethical Standards in Public Life etc. (Scotland) Act 2000.
 The Commission Members are appointed by the Scottish Parliament but are expected to be independent of government in its workings.
-The current convener is Kevin Dunion.
+The current convener is Suzanne Vestri.

 Codes of Conduct

 The Commission provide guidance and training on the application of the Codes to assist in promoting high standards of conduct.

 The Commission publishes a Code of Conduct for Councillors, which sets out the standards of behaviour expected of councillors in Scotland.
 The first version came into force in May 2003.
 The most recent version came into force on 21 December 2015.
 Local authorities are encouraged also to establish their own codes of conduct (consistent with the Standards Commission's) and to enforce these codes themselves.

 There is a model code of conduct produced for members of devolved bodies.